 Dr. Ronis received his Master’s in Public Health from the Ohio State University in 1995 and completed a NIDA/NIAAA/OSAP sponsored Faculty Development Program on Alcoholism and Other Substance Use Disorders.
 He is a 1990 diplomate of the American Board of Psychiatry and Neurology with Added Qualifications in Addiction Psychiatry in 1994.
 He is a Past President of the Cleveland Psychiatric Society and the Ohio Psychiatric Association and has served on the Assembly of the American Psychiatric Association and on the Board of the American Association of Community Psychiatrists.
 He is a past Chairman of the NAMI Greater Cleveland Medical Advisory Board and has served on the Boards of the Woodruff Foundation and the Positive Education Program in Cleveland.

 Dr. Ronis recently served as a Psychiatry Director for the American Board of Psychiatry and Neurology and served as Vice Chair of the ABPN in 2017.
 He was a member of the Residency Review Committee for Psychiatry of the Accreditation Council on Graduate Medical Education (ACGME) from 2012–2017.

-Dr. Ronis serves the ABFM on the Credentials Committee and the Communications/Publications Committee.
+Dr. Ronis serves the ABFM on the Professionalism Committee, the Research & Development Committee, and the Engagement & Communication Committee.